Northern Health

 Northern Health is the publicly funded healthcare provider for the northern half of the Canadian province of British Columbia.
+The authority maintains an Indigenous Health program and formal partnerships with First Nations and Métis organizations to support culturally safe care, reduce health disparities, and improve health outcomes for Indigenous peoples across northern British Columbia.

 Northern Health serves over 300,000 people in an area of 600,000 square kilometres.
 It was established as one of five geographically based health authorities in 2001 by the Government of British Columbia.

 The health region operates over two dozen hospitals, several long-term care facilities for seniors, public health units, as well as addictions and mental health services.
 As of 2020, Northern Health employs over 7,000 individuals throughout the region.

-Northern Health has received recognition in the Excellence in BC Healthcare Awards for its Care North primary care renewal initiative, as well as its NH Connections medical travel assistance program.

 Communities

 Northern Health services the communities of: